WheatonCS/Lexos/BackendProgrammingGuide.md

 * `LICENSE`: a [MIT license](http://opensource.org/licenses/MIT)

 * `BackendProgrammingGuide.md`: this file. (^_^)

+* `DevelopersGuide.md`: some more front end development discussion

 ### A description of the files that are used when working with Lexos software, as well as the file structure encountered